Shungite: Terminology

-The term "shungite" was originally used in 1879 to describe a mineraloid with more than 98 per cent carbon.
-More recently the term has also been used to describe shungite-bearing rocks, leading to some confusion.
-Shungite-bearing rocks have also been classified purely on their carbon content, with shungite-1 having a carbon content in the range 98-100 weight per cent and shungite-2, -3, -4 and -5 having contents in the ranges 35-80 per cent, 20-35 per cent, 10-20 per cent and less than 10 per cent, respectively.
-In a further classification, shungite is subdivided into bright, semi-bright, semi-dull and dull on the basis of their luster (the terms lustrous and matte are also used for bright and dull).
+The term "shungite" has evolved substantially since was originally used in 1879 to describe a black substance with more than 98% carbon found in veins near its type locality of Shunga.
+More recently the term has also been used to describe a wide variety of rocks containing similar carbon layers, leading to some confusion.
+In scientific usage, shungite refers to a mineraloid which contains >98% carbon, and is used as a modifier to the host-rock's name, i.e. "shungite-bearing dolostone".
+In popular usage, shungite-bearing rocks are sometimes themselves referred to as shungite.
+Shungite is subdivided into bright, semi-bright, semi-dull and dull on the basis of its lustre.

 Shungite has two main modes of occurrence, disseminated within the host rock and as apparently mobilised material.
 Migrated shungite, which is bright (lustrous) shungite, has been interpreted to represent migrated hydrocarbons and is found as either layer shungite, layers or lenses near conformable with the host rock layering, or vein shungite, which is found as cross-cutting veins.
 Shungite may also occur as clasts within younger sedimentary rocks.